-In 2017, following the finacing by Equator banks of the Dakota Access Pipeline Project, BankTrack together with a coalition of civil society groups and indigenous organisations launched the Equator Banks Act campaign, aimed at achieving a major overhaul of the Equator Principles, specifically to ensure that Equator bankss would no longer finance climate disaster projects and projects situated on indigenous land and territories without the consent of Indigenous Peoples.
-While the campaign led to a revision process of the Equator Principles, the resulting new Principles, EP4, turned out to be a major disappointment, leaving the Equator Principles unfit for the future.
+“Equator Banks, Act!”
+Campaign: In 2017, following the financing by Equator banks of the Dakota Access Pipeline Project, BankTrack together with a coalition of civil society groups and Indigenous organisations launched the Equator Banks, Act! campaign, aimed at achieving a major overhaul of the Equator Principles which would stop Equator finance for new fossil fuel projects and protect Indigenous Peoples’ rights.
+While the campaign was instrumental in bringing about a revision of the Equator Principles beginning in 2018, the resulting EP4 did not achieve the campaign’s aims.

 Reporting and transparency: In 2020, BankTrack analysed EP reporting requirements and engaged with the EPA to seek improvements on disclosure and transparency.
 Following this, we launched two tools to help track EPFIs reporting requirements under the EPs.
 The first is BankTrack’s Equator Principles project database which collects and displays the names of projects EPFIs have disclosed providing finance to under the Principles.
 The database was originally created because the data, which is available on the EP website, was not easily searchable and older data had been deleted from the website.
 In 2021, the EP Association published its own database of projects finance from 2020, which was a welcome improvement in transparency.
 We continue to update our own database particularly as, unlike the EPA database, it includes project data from 2014 to present day.